-Outages increase as Puerto Rico company crumbles amid crisis
+Outages increase as Puerto Rico utility crumbles amid crisis

 The power company hasn’t found new sources of revenue given that Puerto Rico has no access to the capital markets.
 Meanwhile, outages continue to vex its more than 1.5 million customers.

-“You hear all the pings, and you’re like, ‘Oh, God, everything’s going to break down on me,'” Elizabeth Laide, a 50-year-old swimming instructor, said of her appliances.
+“You hear all the pings, and you’re like, ‘Oh, God, everything’s going to break down on me,’ ” Elizabeth Laide, a 50-year-old swimming instructor, said of her appliances.

 She lives near the capital of San Juan and has power outages twice a week lasting anywhere from six to 12 hours.
 Her washing machine already stopped working, and she keeps her grocery lists short because she doesn’t want food to spoil.